Meet the Board & Staff

 Raine Barnes – Event Sales Manager

-Raine discovered and developed her foundation in the non-profit sector in 2019 when she decided to forgo her corporate employment and merge her passion for event décor and planning with her desire to serve others.
+Raine joined CCAC in January 2024.
+She discovered and developed her foundation in the non-profit sector in 2019 when she decided to forgo her corporate employment and merge her passion for event décor and planning with her desire to serve others.
 Her motto: “The greatest investment one makes is investing in people.
 You will receive either one or two returns on your investment: They will return and reinvest themselves or pay it forward along their journey.”
 She earned her Bachelor of Science in Ministry and Organizational Leadership from the late Cincinnati Christian University.
 She was formerly employed with the non-profit organization Community Matters as the Business and Events Manager.
 She also loves to coordinate and decorate events independently when time permits.
 Raine is “event-driven” and is looking forward to assisting CACC in being the place to host events in the Greater Cincinnati area!

 You can reach Raine at raine.barnes@cliftonculturalarts.org.